 Check the detailed CUET syllabus for all the subjects across three sections.

-This briefly overviews the CUET UG exam pattern 2026 and the CUET Marking Scheme.
-Students must ramp up their preparation with a comprehensive coaching program.
+The article provides a brief overview of the CUET exam pattern 2026, the CUET Marking Scheme, and the CUET syllabus.
+Students must ramp up their preparation with a comprehensive CUET online coaching program.
 This would enable them to score maximum marks in the test and secure admission to their dream colleges.

 CUET exam pattern underwent some major changes in 2025.
 However, no further changes are expected in 2026, and the exam pattern is expected to remain the same.